John Coughlin (footballer): Drexel Dragons men's soccer

 In 2003, following his dismissal from St Mirren, Coughlin moved to the United States to take up a coaching position with the men's soccer team at Drexel University in Philadelphia.
-Under his management, the Dragons finished a disappointing 8th out of 12 teams in the regular season.
+Under his management, the Dragons finished a disappointing 8 out of 12 teams in the regular season.
 Despite this, attendances were high relative to the norm in the region's second tier, the CAA Men's Soccer Tournament, with some at the university attributing this to his self-proclaimed "Heavy Entertainment" style of football.
 Coughlin has used this frequently since: it involves a high-tempo, direct style of play with tall, strong players deployed, all of whom are well-organised into a rigid and balanced shape.
 The team became renowned for converting a high amount of its goal shots from set plays.

 Coughlin resigned from his coaching role with Drexel once the regular season ended, and returned to Scotland in 2004.

 Berwick Rangers

 Coughlin became Berwick Rangers manager in May 2005.
 He won the Manager of the Month prize for August 2005 and September 2005.
-Another great run, which set a new club record of eight league wins in a row.
-The months of December 2006 and January 2007 saw John awarded the Manager of the Month award again, and moved Berwick to the top of the Scottish Third Division.
-Berwick won the 2006–07 Scottish Third Division championship, their first title since 1979.
+They had a great run with a new club record of eight consecutive game wins.
+John was awarded Manager of the Month for the months of December 2006 and January 2007.
+Berwick would win the 2006–07 Scottish Third Division championship, last won in 1979.
 It was Coughlin's third league title but the first in his own right.
 However, following a poor start to the 2007–08 season, Coughlin resigned as manager.